 Braodly, the industry has seen a slight contraction in gross margins the past quarter.
 And, industry pundits have been keying in on this.
 Columbia Care, being a vertical integrated company will have room to work with its gross margins.
 In fact, I could see further increases in gross margins in the years to come and perhaps achieving the 60% level where the more competitive companies are sitting.

 Columbia Care Operating Profits

-Operating profits saw a decline owed to cost of goods increases.
-Nonetheless, Columbia Care is close to competitive but, there is still a ways to go.
+Columbia Care is close to competitive versus its counterparts but, there is still a ways to go.
 The announced acquisition could address redundancies and enable cost savings with Sales & Administrative costs.
-Until then, the outlook for 2002 is for approximately 20% Adjusted EBITDA.
+Until then, the outlook for 2022 is for approximately 20% Adjusted EBITDA.